mohd-afeef-badri/psd/joss/paper.md

 # Acknowledgements

 This work is supported by the French Alternative Energies and Atomic Energy Commission (CEA) through the GEN2&3 program funding.
 The authors gratefully acknowledge TGCC, France, for providing access to the Joliot-Curie supercomputer under the GENDEN computing quota.
 This research was initially funded by the PTC HPCSEISM program at CEA during the 2018–2021 period.
+G. Rastiello was also supported by the SEISM Institute (France).

 The authors also acknowledge key contributors to the PSD solver: Dr. Breno Ribeiro Nogueira for his Ph.D. work on the fracture mechanics module via the `MFront` interface, Dr. Reine Fares for integrating Iwan non-linear soil behavior model via the `Mfront` interface, and Rania Saadi for enabling the parallel mesh adaptation kernel.